Academany/academany.github.io/_posts/2017-04-16-fabacademyx.md

 layout: page
 img: fabx.jpg
 ---
-Fab Academy* (star) is a recollection of different versions of Fab Academy.
+A recollection of different versions of Fab Academy.

 ___